The Key Is Behind the Lock

 - In Goblins, the Key of Darkness is inside the locked Well of Darkness because the adventurer who carried it in was killed by a trap.

-- Parodied in the Family Guy episode "Petarded", where a cutaway shows one incident where Peter locked his keys out of the car, trapping himself inside... wait, what?!
+- Parodied in the Family Guy episode "Petarded", where a flashback shows one incident where Peter locked his keys out of the car, trapping himself inside.

 - In one version of the backstory for He-Man and the Masters of the Universe (1983), Prince Adam was questing with Teela for what would later become his magic sword.
 Wielding this sword was the only way to enter Castle Grayskull.
 And yes, the sword was inside the castle.